BallSmacker/NotesHub/README.md

 ---

-## 📌 Current Status

-- ✅ Subjects CRUD
+## 🔐 Authentication

+Students do not need an account.

+Only the administrator can:

-- ✅ PDF Upload
+- Upload PDFs
-- ✅ PDF Preview
-- ✅ PDF Delete
-- ✅ PDF Replace
+- Replace PDFs
-- ✅ PostgreSQL Integration
-- ⏳ JWT Authentication
-- ⏳ Cloudflare R2 Integration
-- ⏳ React Frontend
+- Delete PDFs
-- ⏳ Deployment
+- Manage subjects

+Protected routes require a JWT token.

 ---

-## 👨‍💻 Team

-Backend: **Somil Patel**

-Frontend: **Somil Patel**
+## 📱 Project Goal

+NotesHub is designed to provide a simple and efficient platform where college students can access study materials from any device without needing to download large files unnecessarily.

+The project follows a mobile-first approach with a clean dark-themed interface.

 ---

+## 🚧 Future Improvements

+- Cloudflare R2 integration
+- React frontend
+- Admin dashboard
+- Search subjects
+- Latest updates section
+- PDF analytics
+- Semester management
+- Deploy to production

+---

-## 📄 License
+## 👨‍💻 Developers

-This project is for educational purposes.
+Backend: Somil Patel

+Frontend: Somil Patel
+Project Name: NotesHub